 Start Building the Core of Your Employee Engagement Plan with Gamification

 While employee “satisfaction” refers to how happy an employee is with their job, employee engagement measures their emotional attachment to the job, the company, and the vision.
 This directly correlates to the amount of effort they put into their work each day.

 When employees are engaged, particularly in the contact center, they are more motivated, more confident, and feel that their work makes a difference.
 This leads them to deliver exceptional customer experiences that boost customer satisfaction and loyalty.

 But where should you start when building the core of your employee engagement program?
 Many companies turn to gamification to address the top drivers of employee engagement.

 No one likes to just be a cog in the wheel.
 Contact center agents are no different.
 They want company leadership to communicate the corporate vision, mission, and brand to all employees and need to be reminded of them on a regular basis from their supervisors as well.
 In addition, it is important that these messages be reinforced in scripts and that adherence be rewarded through gamification.
 This creates a sense of community and belonging, reflects an agent’s personal value to the company, and builds engagement and loyalty over time.

 Provide ongoing training

-Regular training in the contact center on soft skills, compliance, new products and services and best practices is essential to helping agents improve performance.
+Regular training in the contact center on soft skills, compliance, new products and services, and best practices is essential to helping agents improve performance.
 Group training may be most appropriate for initial sessions.
 But gamification is ideal for ensuring and rewarding ongoing adherence on a consistent basis.
-When agents recognize that an investment and effort is being made in their development it makes them feel good about the company – which often carries over into their interactions with customers.
+When agents recognize that investment and effort is being made in their development it makes the employees feel good about the company – which often carries over into their interactions with customers.

 Present clear goals and expectations